These clever and easy Gardening Hacks are so useful that using them can change the way you garden forever. We have the

 14. Use Honey to Propagate Cuttings

 Honey contains enzymes that promote root growth, and you can use it as a ‘Rooting Hormone.’
 Honey helps plant cuttings in setting roots, and they propagate easily.
 It also saves them from fungal problems.

-Read how you can use honey to propagate cuttings here.
+Read about how you can use honey to propagate cuttings here

 Make a tool holder from a terracotta pot and add abrasive sand and mineral oil to that.
 It will not only hold your garden tools as you thrust them in but the sand and mineral oil mixed in it also clean and sharpen them at the same time.
 Read more of this ingenious idea on One Good Thing.